Ready for war at any time in southern Armenia

 The latter was never a problem before – the First Karabakh War (1991-94) saw Armenian forces capture the Azerbaijani provinces that lay to Syunik’s east, holding them as a depopulated buffer zone for nearly three decades.
 During and after last year’s war, however, those regions returned to Azerbaijani control – and with them, Azerbaijani soldiers who have sought to make life along Syunik’s borders as difficult as possible.

-Problems began in earnest this May, when Azerbaijani troops advanced across the newly relevant border as the snows melted and occupied Armenian territory around a lake known as Sev Lich, about 15km northeast of Sisian.
+Problems began in earnest this May, when Azerbaijani troops advanced across the newly relevant border as the snows melted and occupied Armenian territory around a lake known as Sev Lich, about 15 km northeast of Sisian.
 In other areas, Azerbaijan blockaded roads whose paths crossed the haphazard Soviet-drawn border, and Azeri servicemen seized cattle from shepherds whose herds wandered too near the boundary.

 Then, last week, fighting erupted.
-Using artillery and armoured vehicles, Azerbaijani troops launched an assault across the border on November 16, just 10km north of Sisian.
+Using artillery and armoured vehicles, Azerbaijani troops launched an assault across the border on November 16, just 10 km north of Sisian.
 Heavy fighting ensued that left dozens of casualties and prisoners in the worst clash since last year’s war.

 Ishkhanasar mountain (the site of last week's fighting) as seen from Sisian (Photo Neil Hauer).